LTW85/Etherium-Forecast-Project/README.md

 To address this issue, the Prophet algorithm was selected as it offers many favorable attributes and functionalities in terms of forecasting a cryptocurrency market.
-Prophet employs a flexible curve-fitting process that is fast, able to handle outliers and 'shocks' reasonably well, and functions best where strong seasonal trends are present - all of which appply to many cryptocurrency markets.
+Prophet employs a flexible curve-fitting process that is fast, able to handle outliers and 'shocks' reasonably well, and functions best where strong seasonal trends are present - all of which apply to many cryptocurrency markets.

 The main draw for Prophet, however, is the ability to tune certain hyper-parameters that will enable the Prohpet algorithm to adapt the modelling process to current market conditions.
 This in turn affords consistently relevant forecasts - particuarly when the tuning procedure is automated.